-During the growing season pomegranate tree is fertilized regularly, fertilize after every two week using half strength liquid 8-8-8 fertilizer according to the manufacturer’s instructions.
+During the growing season, the pomegranate tree is fertilized regularly.
+Fertilize after every two-three weeks using liquid 8-8-8 fertilizer according to the manufacturer’s instructions.

 Pomegranate tree in pot often becomes zinc deficient, which is indicated by yellowing leaves.
 To overcome this, you can spray diluted zinc solution on foliage.

 Application of compost or manure is also beneficial.
-Take care not to over fertilize it as it can cause the tree to produce lots of foliage and comparatively less flowers.
+Take care not to overfertilize it with nitrogen-rich fertilizer as it can cause the tree to produce lots of foliage and comparatively fewer flowers.

 Overwintering pomegranate is similar to citrus.
-It is a deciduous tree that worships sun.
+It is a deciduous tree that worships the sun.
 Most of its species are sensitive to frost.
-But to low temperatures, the plant has developed a protective mechanism.
+But for too low temperatures, the plant has developed a protective mechanism.

 It sheds its leaves and become dormant below freezing temperature.
 There are only a few pomegranate tree varieties that survive really freezing temperatures with more than -10 C without damage.

-Pruning is necessary to give and maintain desired shape of your pomegranate tree and encourage flowering and fruiting.
-Pruning it best done after all danger of frost has passed when the tree is about to start growing.
+Pruning is necessary to give and maintain the desired shape of your pomegranate tree and encourage flowering and fruiting.
+It is best done after all danger of frost has passed when the tree is about to start growing.
 Between early to mid spring.

-Prune off weak, dead and undesirable branches to direct tree’s energy to right part and shorten long branches to encourage flowering.
+Prune off weak, dead and undesirable branches to direct shrub’s energy to right parts and shorten long branches to encourage flowering.

 Repot your pomegranate tree when it becomes slightly root bound.
-Right time to repot is when there are no flowers or fruits on the plant, especially when it start its growth in the beginning of growing season.
+The right time to repot is when there are no flowers or fruits on the plant, especially when it starts its growth at the beginning of growing season.

-Pomegranate tree is not very vulnerable when it comes to pests and diseases.
-It is mostly attacked by fruitflies, whiteflies and pomegranate butterflies.
+The pomegranate tree is not very vulnerable when it comes to pests and diseases.
+It is mostly attacked by fruit flies, whiteflies and pomegranate butterflies.

-If pomegranate is grown from seeds fruits will begin to form in third year.
+If pomegranate is grown from seeds fruits will begin to form in the third year.

-Harvest pomegranate when crust of the fruit is of an intense red color.
+Harvest pomegranate when the crust of the fruit is intense red.
 Simply cut the fruit’s stem using sharp pruning shear or knife.